User Case: Can I Download from Dropbox to Synology

 Why Backup Dropbox to Synology NAS?

 Though Dropbox works well in most situations, sometimes errors and technical bugs that haven’t been fixed happen, which could lead to your important data be missing somehow.
-In this situation, you can back up data from Dropbox to Synology NAS for the following reasons:
+In this situation, you can back up Dropbox to Synology NAS for the following reasons:

 - Prevent Data from Lost.
 Backing up Dropbox data to Synology NAS can add a layer to protect your data.
 In this way, even though the source data is missing caused by bugs, you can still find your precious data backup on Synology NAS.